open-austin/purge-alert/src/README.md

 [Storage API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage).

 ### Overall files:
+* `manifest.json` - The config file for the browser extension itself
 * `popup.html` + `popup.js` - The dropdown when you click the icon in your browser toolbar
 * `background.js` - Manages running checker scripts for the.
 * `add_registration.html` - The starting point to add a registration to monitor